ashleyberry/fed-assignment/README.md

 A single page web app replicating visual components from a Figma wireframe to help evaluate how I organize CSS, my overall approach to the assignment and how well I implement the chosen technologies.

 ### The 'Why' behind the choice to use Styled Components
-Topics some avoid during family get-togethers: politics, religion, and CSS styling.
+Topics some folks tend to avoid during family get-togethers: politics, religion, and CSS styling. :nail_care:

 Styling of CSS styling is heavily debated.
 Even if Styled Components isn't your personal favorite approach to CSS, I ask that you keep an open mind (and maybe grab another serving of mashed potatoes).
 I chose to use Styled Components for this single-page app because of the following: